GabiDragh/Password-Generator/README.md

 Once the random character was generated, the password can be created by filling in the rest with random letters.

-!!!At the moment, the application is not fully finished.
-The password length and the user selection sections are functional, but the generate password section is not working and I can't figure out what I am doing wrong.
-It will most probably be a resubmission, but did not want to leave it un-submitted, as I am invested in figuring it out and would like to get some feedback on it.

 Screenshot of the application
 ![Application Screenshot](Password-Generator-index-html-2024-01-09.png?raw=true "Application Screenshot")